 - Include probiotic in the diet: Breastfeeding mothers should make sure that they take probiotic rich food like curd so that the baby also gets enough probiotic through milk.
 You can also take probiotic supplement after consulting your doctor.
 Probiotic in liquid form can be mixed with the baby’s milk.
 Powdered probiotic can be directly put on the nipple while feeding the baby.

 We wrote a small probiotics cookbook with 10 yummy probiotics recipes for you to include some healthy bacteria in your family’s diet.
-It is totally free.
+Enter your name and email bellow so we can send you the cookbook, it is totally free!

 Read about more tips on how to take care of your baby’s skin here.